-PN{CS} is the particle number emission determined according to k is the number of phases driven until the end of transition cycle n according to paragraph 3.2.4.4. of this annex.
+PN{CS} is the particle number emission determined according to j is the index number of the considered phase;k is the number of phases driven until the end of transition cycle n according to paragraph 3.2.4.4. of this annex.